-And last week, Watt was named the 2017 Walter Payton Man of the Year, an award that recognizes one NFL player each year, for excellence both on and off the football field.
+Watt was named the 2017 Walter Payton Man of the Year, an award that recognizes one NFL player each year, for excellence both on and off the football field.
 And in April, Watt was named to Time Magazine's List of Most Influential People for 2018.

-In honor of his achievement, we’re looking back at Watt’s 2013 visit to UW Law School, when he thanked L&E students and faculty for their support.
+In honor of his achievements, we’re looking back at Watt’s 2013 visit to UW Law School, when he thanked L&E students and faculty for their support.

 J.J.
 Watt thanks Law & Entrepreneurship Clinic for support

 J.J.
 Watt (center) stopped by UW Law School to update students on his foundation.

 J.J.
 Watt is a powerhouse on and off the football field, and he has the trophy case to prove it.

 The former Badger defensive end was named to the 2013 Pro Bowl and as the 2012 Associated Press Defensive Player of the Year after two successful seasons playing for the Houston Texans in the National Football League.
 But the Pewaukee native is also about giving back.